Excigma/Easel/README.md

 # Easel

-> Easel is currently beta software and will remain, for the coming future, a work in progress.
-The code is likely buggy, un-optimized and bad.
-It is not ready for widespread use.

 Easel is a Discord Bot created to interact with Canvas and Panopto, acting as a bridge between Discord and University of Auckland hosted services to help students stay on top of content and deadlines.

 During semester one of university, I've noticed that I haven't checked my Canvas announcements frequently enough, and thus missed a quiz and some important notes.
 Easel was a Discord integration that was made to fill this gap.